How It Started

 This Semponium was named ‘Mrs Frosty’ after gardening legend and TV presenter Adam Frost’s wife.
 This plants name was decided on our Instagram live with Adam Frost over lockdown.
 It is a fantastic grower which has elongated spoon shape leaves.
 It has brown flecks that resemble ice crystals.
 It grows with an attractive green, brown colour which is capable of turning brown/ pink in strong light levels.
 It can grow to a large size in height and width 60 x 60cm.
 It can produce offsets layers of offsets making this a truly different looking Semponium.

-The speed of growth of all the xSemponiums is fantastic, they grow incredibly quickly with immense hybrid vigour, the leaves look fresh and clean all year round, they don’t even seem to have a dormancy stage unlike their parentage.
+The speed of growth of all the xSemponiums is fantastic, they grow incredibly quickly with immense hybrid vigour, the leaves look fresh and clean all year round, they also seem to have a shorter dormancy stage than their parentage.

 Above all, the hardness of these xSemponiums is one of the most important features of these cross genetic hybrids, with hardness tests still ongoing.
 And a couple of winters under our belt, we have had xSemponium ‘Sienna’ survive temperatures to as low as -4, this is such an encouraging sign and gives us great hope for future breeding.